London Broncos: Origins

-Professional rugby league was briefly represented in London in the 1930s by London Highfield (1933), Acton and Willesden (1935–36) and Streatham and Mitcham (1935–36).
-All were speculative clubs set up by local businessmen purely as money making exercises, and were ultimately driven out of business through poor finances.
-Thereafter, the sport of rugby league in England remained exclusively a northern game for over forty years, until the formation in 1980 of a new club in London, Fulham.
+Professional rugby league was briefly represented in London during the 1930s by London Highfield (1933), Acton and Willesden (1935–36) and Streatham and Mitcham (1935–36).
+All these were speculative clubs set up by local businessmen specifically as money making exercises, and were ultimately driven out of business through poor finances.
+Thereafter, the sport of rugby league in England remained exclusively a northern based game for over forty years until the formation in 1980 of a new club in London, Fulham.